 People with milder addictions often choose an outpatient program to work on their recovery from substance use disorder.
 People who have done more intensive residential and partial hospitalization programs also choose the outpatient option when they feel they need additional support.
 In an outpatient treatment program, you will join in therapy, medical evaluations and classes, but the schedule is not as structured or time-consuming.
 This option is helpful to people who wish to continue working or attending school while they seek help with their substance misuse issues.

 The best treatment program for you is the one that fits with your resources and support requirements.
 If you have a serious, life-threatening addiction issue, you may need more support and care than an outpatient program provides.
 Also of consideration when selecting the best program for your individual needs are your insurance coverage and ability to pay treatment fees.

-If you have questions about Littleton drug treatment facilities or Littleton alcohol treatment facilities, consult an addiction specialist to learn more about substance abuse counseling.
-Many people trust the treatment programs offered by national networks of addiction experts and professionals, such as those provided by The Recovery Village.
+If you have questions about Littleton drug treatment facilities or Littleton alcohol treatment facilities, consult an addiction specialist to learn more about addiction counseling.
+Many people trust the treatment programs offered by national networks of addiction experts and professionals.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.